Top 10 Plants Suitable for Goldfish

 Also, these fish like to eat various vegetation from the aquarium.
 Sometimes fish eat everything, and then you will have to buy new plants.

 The abundant presence of plants in the aquarium with goldfish will provide them with a place for rest and tranquility; under the leaves or bushes, they will be able to retire from their neighbors in the aquarium.

-Here are a list of aquarium plants for goldfish:
+Here is a list of the 9 best live plants for goldfish:

 1. Amazon Sword